RealCyberTalks/networking/module.md

   <ul>
    <ls>
   <li>Hardware: This is the physical things like the metal and components inside of your computer</li>
   <li>Mac address: Fixed code on a device.
 Every device has a mac address.
 This is like an ip address, or home address.
-This code will almost never change,because it is like an identifier for the device.
+This code will almost never change, because it is like an identifier for the device.
 You could change the mac address thorugh a software </li>
   </ls>
   </ul>